weathergard/minbuild/README.md

 # MinBuild

-Compile frontend javascript from separate files using ordinary property get/set syntax.
+Bundle frontend javascript from separate files using ordinary property get/set syntax.
 Configuration is neither necessary nor possible.
 Code is wrapped but not otherwise altered.
 The output is readable and debug-friendly.
 Here's what it looks like:

 ```js
 const foo = include.foo